k0s - The Zero Friction Kubernetes#

 Join the Community#

-- Lens Forums - Request for support and help from the Lens and k0s community.
+- k8s Slack - Reach out for support and help from the k0s community.

 - GitHub Issues - Submit your issues and feature requests via GitHub.